tmtxt/tmtxt.github.com/_posts/2024-10-13-optimize-a-recursive-problem.md

 > Given an array `arr` with `N` items, write a recursive function to calculate the sum of all items in the array

-If you think about recursion in its simplest form, it's like a divide and conquer strategy, where you break down the problem into smaller ones, solve one of them first and then repeat with the other remaining ones (recursive case) until there is no item left (base case).
+If you think about recursion in its simplest form, it's like a divide and conquer strategy, where you break the problem into smaller ones, solve one of them first and then repeat with the other remaining ones (recursive case) until there is no item left (base case).
 Now, let's take a look at the above problem, the solution can be described like this: The sum of an array is the sum of the first element (the head of the list) and all the remaining items (the tail of the array).

-> If you have worked in any lisp-like language before (Emacs Lisp for example 😂), you will
+> If you have worked in any lisp-like language (Emacs Lisp for example 😂), you will
 > immediately see the pattern.
 They are the `car` and `cdr` function in Elisp.

 From that, you can easily write a basic recursive function like this (in Javascript)